-- a. how your project will deliver innovative, consumer-driven and interdisciplinary AI research methodologies, approaches and tools, reflected by measurable project targets, that: - uses cutting edge AI ideas and research technologies to achieve a practical outcome that will deliver a significant impact on human health in Australia and, potentially, globally, including efficiency and health gains - · demonstrates strong levels of cross-sector and interdisciplinary collaboration - is robust and reproducible - enhances the capacity and capability for AI translational research within Australia's health and medical research sector - b. the extent to which your project will deliver outcomes that are a priority for the Australian public, including details of community engagement and involvement during conceptualisation, development and planned implementation of your project - c. partnerships with health service delivery partners that will support implementation of study findings into practice, as quickly as possible, if applicable - d. how the research will provide outcomes (health outcomes or validated surrogate health outcomes) within 12 months of the grant period ending - e. how your project includes new and innovative approaches, that can be scaled nationally - f. how your project builds on and supports other initiatives, if applicable.
+- a. how your project will improve patient outcomes by creating or adapting technologies, mechanisms or approaches to improve the quality, safety and effectiveness of medicine use and medicine intervention by pharmacists in primary health and transitions of care, reflected by measurable project targets including, but not limited to: - promoting the safe and effective use of medicines, particularly in high-risk groups and settings such as the elderly, people with complex chronic diseases, rural and remote communities, Aboriginal and Torres Strait Islander people, culturally and linguistically diverse people and communities, and aged care facilities - reducing adverse drug events and medicine-related hospital admissions. - the extent to which your project will deliver outcomes that are a priority for the Australian public, including details of community engagement and involvement during conceptualisation, development and planned implementation of you project - c. partnerships with relevant peak or representative bodies that will support implementation of study findings into practice, as quickly as possible - d. how the research will provide outcomes within 12 months of the grant period ending - e. how your project includes new and innovative approaches, that can be scaled nationally - f. how your project builds on and supports other initiatives, if applicable.